 Under the Mines Act, a small-scale mining licence can only be granted to citizen owned, citizen influenced or citizenempowered company.
 A citizen owned company means a company where at least fifty point one percent of its equity is owned by citizens and in which citizens have significant control of the management of the company; A citizen influenced company, on the other hand, is one where five to twenty-five percent of its equity is owned by citizens and in which citizens have significant control of the management of the company, while a citizen empowered company is a company where twenty- five to fifty percent of its equity is owned by the citizens.
-Further, Artisan's mining right can also only be granted to a Zambian citizen or co-operative wholly composed of citizens.
+Artisan's mining rights on the other hand can only be granted to a Zambian citizen or co-operative wholly composed of citizens.
 However, there are generally no requirements in relation to the holding of equity in exploration and mining projects by indigenous peoples, where the project company holds the following mining rights: a large scale exploration licence, a large-scale mining licence and mineral processing licence.
-The Mines Act, in this regard, requires that such licences be granted to companies registered in accordance with the Companies Act (the "Companies Act") Chapter 388 of the Laws of Zambia and under the aforementioned Companies Act, at least 50% of the company's directors are required to be resident in Zambia.